dummifiedme/TheNotebook/NotesVault/1 Projects/UPSC/GS2/Constitutionalism.md

      5. Diplomatic Immunity.

 2. Absence of arbitrary powers
 	- > constitutionalism abhors absolutism
    - Delegation of powers must be complimented with appropriate norms guiding it's use, and safeguard to prevent its abuse.
    - Constitution is a consequence not the source of rights, which implies people can enjoy unenumerated rights as well, but this dictum is not largely followed in Indian Constitutional philosophy.

+3. Separation of Powers
+4.